Diablo5G/ELK-Stack-Project/README.md

 while true; do for i in {5..6}; do wget -O /dev/null 10.0.0.$i; done
 ```

-Note that I need to press CTRL + C to stop the `wget` requests since I am using the `while` loop.
+Note that we need to press CTRL + C to stop the `wget` requests since I am using the `while` loop.

 My Elastic Stack server is now functioning and correctly monitoring my load-balanced exposed DVWA web application.